osohq/oso/docs/using/libraries/python/index.rst

 **Framework integrations**

-oso provides integrations for popular frameworks.
-The :doc:`/using/frameworks/flask` integration is available now, with more coming soon.
+oso provides integrations for popular frameworks:

+* :doc:`/using/frameworks/flask`
+* :doc:`/using/frameworks/django`

 Working with Python Objects
 ===========================